jeremyhahn/go-trusted-platform/README.md

 ## Overview

+The `Trusted Platform` is _platform software_ and tooling with a "batteries included" approach to building trusted, confidential computing platforms and networks.

 The `Trusted Platform` uses a [Trusted Platform Module (TPM)](https://en.wikipedia.org/wiki/Trusted_Platform_Module), [Secure Boot](https://en.wikipedia.org/wiki/UEFI), and a provided [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority) to establish a Platform Root of Trust for Storage & Reporting, perform Local and [Remote Attestation](https://tpm2-software.github.io/tpm2-tss/getting-started/2019/12/18/Remote-Attestation.html), encryption, signing, x509 certificate management, data integrity, intrusion detection, licensing, device provisioning and more.

-This software is intended for use by device manufacturers, enterprise administrators, platform administrators and end users to be used as `Platform Software` as described by the [Trusted Computing Group](https://trustedcomputinggroup.org/), a framework for building secure and/or "trusted" services, or a library for building custom platforms and services based on Trusted, Confidential Computing technologies.
+This software is intended for use by device manufacturers, enterprise administrators, platform administrators and end users, as `Platform Software` as described by the [Trusted Computing Group](https://trustedcomputinggroup.org/), the consortium focusd on building specs, use cases, and frameworks for building Trusted Computing platforms.

+This software may be used as a program, toolkit, and/or library for building custom platforms and services based on Trusted, Confidential Computing technologies.

 Some use cases include:

 * Private / Public / Hybrid Cloud Service Providers
 * OEM Device Manufacturing
 * Automated Device Provisioning
-- Automated Device Fleet Management
+* Automated Device Fleet Management
 * DevOps Automation Platform
-* TCG Enterprise Admin, Platform Admin, & User operations
+* TCG Enterprise Admin, Platform Admin, & User tooling
 * Automated Certificate Management
 * Enterprise Network Management
 * Mobile Device Management